-Many structured carriers prioritize wearer comfort by providing padded shoulder straps and waist belts for proper weight distribution, so in terms of shoulder and back support they are one of the best carrier type.
+Many structured carriers prioritize wearer comfort by providing padded shoulder straps and waist belts for proper weight distribution, so in terms of shoulder and back support, they are one of the best carrier types.

 Meh dai provides you with an option to customize the tightness of the straps, the position of the panel, and the level of support.
 It has almost the same level of adjustability as a woven wrap.

 Structured carriers typically have adjustable shoulder straps, waist belts, and sometimes even chest straps.
 It helps to fine-tune the carrier to your body size and shape.
-Hovewer, plus size moms admit that it’s not always possible to create a good fit with a structured carrier.
+However, plus-size moms admit that it’s not always possible to create a good fit with a structured carrier.

 Ease of Use